mrzeznik/RRegistry/README.md

-# Tax handler
+# Tax registry
-Generic Tax handler, with user specified Tax rule registry.
+Generic Tax registry that allows to select Tax, with user specified Tax rules.

 I frequently required to select Tax basing on some properties of element:
 - for invoices: issuer country & invoice date
 - for products: product type & country of origin, etc.
 - for services: service category

-This project is an approach to create configurable Tax handler.
+This project is an approach to create configurable Tax registry.

 ## Basic usage:
-1. Init Tax handler for given element type:
+1. Init Tax registry for given element type:
     ```csharp
-    var taxHandler = new TaxHandler<FooProduct>();
+    var taxRegistry = new TaxRegistry<FooProduct>();
     ```
 2. Create methods / Predicates that will serve as conditions:
     ```csharp
     static bool IsDomesticToy(FooProduct element) => element.Type.Equals("TOY", StringComparison.OrdinalIgnoreCase)
             && element.CountryOfOrigin.Equals("PL", StringComparison.OrdinalIgnoreCase);
     ```
-3. Register TaxRule for handler instance:
+3. Register TaxRule for registry instance:
     ```csharp
     var taxRule = new TaxRule<FooProduct>()
     {